 Most Advantage plans also cover prescriptions.
 Medicare rarely does.
 If you drop a Medigap plan that covered your prescriptions to switch to an Advantage plan, you would not be able to switch back.
 Although you may keep a Medigap plan that covers prescriptions, you can no longer join one.
 If you drop an Advantage plan that has prescription coverage, you’d need a Part D prescription drug plan to replace it.

-Companies offering Advantage plans may change plan rules, but the companies must notify you of changes before the next enrollment year begins.
+Companies offering Advantage plans may change plan rules, but the companies must notify you of changes before the next Medicare advantage enrollment year begins.
 Once you have an Advantage plan, you should receive “Evidence of Coverage” and “Annual Notice of Change” information every fall.
-Companies offering Advantage plans include: Blue Cross Blue Shield, Aetna, Humana, UnitedHealthcare, Coventry and Care Improvement Plus.
+Companies offering Advantage plans include: Blue Cross Blue Shield, Aetna, Care Improvement Plus, Coventry, Humana, UnitedHealthcare, and many others.

 Basic Types of Medicare Advantage Coverage